 I lean towards a coco coir base with supplementary orchid bark or perlite (plus earthworm castings for slow-release organic nutrients).

 Check out my Terrarium Substrate Guide for more details.

 Temperature & Humidity

-Pellionia repens tends to stay fairly small in terrarium conditions, but it is a quick grower so you can expect to need to trim it back every now and again.
+As a terrarium plant, Pellionia repens tends to stay fairly small.
+Opting to increase its foliage density more so than its length, but it’s still a quick grower – so you can expect to need to trim it back every now and again.

 Varieties & Similar Plants

 The Pellionia genus may not be super popular, but it has a few gorgeous plants to offer for terrariums.